Posts Tagged ‘Fiction’

 “You’re not the first prestigious inmate I’ve witnessed to.”
 The Chaplin said proudly.
 “In fact, many within these walls have come to Christ.”

 “That sounds great chaplin.
 Hey, do you think the people I butchered would want to be up there in heaven with me?”
-Milton knew just how to phrase this question.
-Milton felt proud of himself for stumping him.
+Milton knew just how to phrase this question, and felt proud of himself for stumping the chaplin.
 After a short moment of silence Milton added “Yeah, I didn’t think so,” wrapping a bow on the moment.

-The Chaplin pivoted by asking “That elderly couple Clarice was with, were they your parents?”
+The stumped chaplin pivoted by asking, “That elderly couple Clarice was with, were they your parents?”

 “Her dad, my brother,” Milton’s emotions now clouded as he explained, “he died when she was just a baby.”